tylerstraub/Factorio_Hivemind-MOD/README.md

 - **modules/commands.lua**: Registers and implements custom commands for data export and management.
 - **modules/logging.lua**: Centralized logging utility, controlled by a runtime setting.
 - **modules/remote_interface.lua**: Centralized registration of the `hivemind` remote interface.
 Exposes storage and event data for RCON, console, and inter-mod access.
 All exported remote functions are logged, and all data serialization uses the global `helpers.table_to_json` (never require or import helpers).
 Now also exposes chat message data, clearing functions, and supports full storage snapshots for export and integration testing.
+  - **Note:** All remote interface functions for storage tables (e.g., `get_attack_events_after`, `clear_attack_events`) are now generated automatically from a central list in `modules/remote_interface.lua`.
+To expose a new event type, simply add its table name to the `STORAGE_TABLES` list.
+The remote interface and all documentation examples will remain valid and up to date.
 - **settings.lua**: Declares all runtime-global settings for logging and retention.
 Now includes separate retention settings for attack events and chat messages.
 - **locale/en/config.cfg**: Localization for settings and UI.
 Now includes chat message retention settings.